Tropical cyclones in 2012: Summary

 Nineteen tropical cyclones formed in the Atlantic hurricane season, the third-most active in history with previous 1887, 1995, 2010 and 2011 seasons.
 On East Pacific and Central Pacific, a total of 17 named storms formed during the season.

 Systems

 A total of 132 systems formed globally in the year with 52 of them causing significant damage, deaths, and/or setting records for their basin.

 January

-January was the most active month of the year with 21 tropical cyclones being named.
-However, only six were named by specific tropical cyclone naming agencies.
-Intense Tropical Cyclone Funso became the strongest South-West tropical cyclone on record before striking in Mozambique and Malawi.
+January was the most active month of the year with 21 tropical cyclones forming, However, only six were named by specific tropical cyclone naming agencies.
+Intense Tropical Cyclone Funso produced flooding rains as it looped in the Mozambique Channel, killing at least 21 people, soon after Subtropical Depression Dando killed 10 people across southern Africa.

 February

 A total of nine tropical systems of all intensities were monitored during February 2012, of which five developed further and were named by the various warning centres.
 Intense Tropical Cyclone Giovanna was a powerful tropical cyclone that affected Madagascar.
 Giovanna is still blamed for 33 deaths along the Madagascar coast, and it is the first intense tropical cyclone to impact Madagascar, since Cyclone Bingiza in February 2011.